codlark/cls-docs/docs/Quick-Ref.md

 # Quick Ref

-This document is meant to show all the syntax of brikWork in a smaller, yet more complete way than the tutorial.
+This document is meant to show all the syntax of CLS in a smaller, yet more complete way than the tutorial.
 It's also easier to read than the full Syntax Reference.

 ## Sections